 Imagine going to the doctor and only being able to say “pain” or “sick”.
 You can’t say where you feel the pain, or what type of pain, or what is making you sick.
-But without this information, it’s impossible for the doctor to know how to treat you.
-From a cybersecurity perspective, this is very much like calling every email attack a “phishing” attack or even a “hack”.
-It limits the ability to identify proper countermeasures, and frustrates meaningful comparison between potential approaches.
+Without this information, it is nearly impossible for the doctor to know how to treat you.
+From a cybersecurity perspective, this is very much like calling every email attack a “phishing attack” or even a “hack”.
+It limits the ability to identify proper countermeasures, and it frustrates meaningful comparison between potential approaches.

-To address this need for a common language, Agari has developed a classification system for cyber threats—a threat taxonomy—that breaks down common Internet attacks in terms of how they are carried out, and what the attackers wish to achieve.
+To address this need for a common language, Agari has developed a classification system for types of cyber threats—a threat taxonomy—that breaks down common email attacks in terms of how they are carried out, and what the attackers wish to achieve.
 At the same time, this taxonomy serves as a guide for enterprises and organizations with a need to enunciate their security concerns and priorities.
-While the taxonomy is not in any way limited to Agari’s solutions — it is, after all, meant as a common platform within the industry — it is currently limited to attacks leveraging email or other types of messaging.
+While the taxonomy is not in any way limited to Agari’s solutions, it is currently limited to attacks leveraging email or other types of messaging.

 As an in-depth description of the threat taxonomy is beyond the scope of this post, we can instead provide an overview of certain aspects that many of our customers have expressed an interest in.
-We do this by describing two common types of email based attacks using the taxonomy: Business Email Compromise (BEC) attacks and targeted attacks using compromised accounts, aka Account Take-Over (ATO) attacks.
+We do this by describing two common types of email-based attacks using the taxonomy: business email compromise (BEC) attacks and targeted attacks using compromised accounts, known as account takeover-based (ATO) attacks.

-While the Account TakeOver attack is relatively uncommon, it is increasing dramatically in commonality due to its abilities to circumvent all traditional countermeasures, whether the technique is used to infiltrate victim organizations, plant ransomware or steal sensitive data.
+While the account takeover-based attack is relatively uncommon, it is increasing dramatically in commonality due to its abilities to circumvent all traditional countermeasures, whether the technique is used to infiltrate victim organizations, plant ransomware, or steal sensitive data.
 This is because if the criminal uses compromised accounts as launchpads to attack the contacts of the users whose accounts were compromised, the intended victims receive emails from people they have interacted with in the past.

 Typical security solutions implicitly assume that this is “good” email traffic—almost independently of the content of the email—which means the malicious emails get delivered.
-And if the attack is crafted in a cunning manner, the users receiving these emails believe these messages are secure—and go ahead opening attachments or following instructions that they would have ignored if the email came from a stranger.
+And if the attack is crafted in a cunning manner, the users receiving these emails believe these messages are secure—and either open the attachments or follow the instructions that they would have ignored if the email came from a stranger.

 In conclusion, there are many different email-based attacks.
 Their similarities and differences are best understood by breaking down the nature of the attacks, which can be done using the taxonomy we describe above.
 We have shown how to describe two important attacks using this taxonomy—BEC attacks and ATO attacks.
 These, of course, are just two examples.
-To understand a full range of email enabled attacks, check out our full threat taxonomy — please feel free to drop us a line if you have questions about attacks not explicitly described in that document.
-We hope you find this taxonomy useful within your organization.
+As cybercrime continues to grow, we’ll uncover new ways that criminals use email to target their victims, and continue to update this taxonomy.